 In a near-future society where androids are second-class citizens, two detectives discover a far-reaching conspiracy that forces them to re-evaluate what it means to be human.

 Her fiction work has been published in Nightmare Magazine, Aurealis Magazine, Interzone, Dark Tales, and has been reprinted in various ‘Best Of’ anthologies.
-Her short story The Nest was nominated for an Australian Shadows Award from the Australian Horror Writers’ Association, and her short story Monday-child was voted by Aurealis subscribers as ‘Best Story of 2013’.
+Her short story ‘The Nest’ was nominated for a Shadows Award from the Australian Horror Writers’ Association, and her short story ‘Monday-child’ was voted by Aurealis subscribers as ‘Best Story of 2013’.

+Catherine graduated in 2011 with a double degree in Arts/Law from the University of Melbourne.
 She is a life-long nerd and former MMO addict, and enjoys books, TV, movies and games, especially if they’re about robots or dragons (or possibly robotic dragons).

 She is managed by Chris Deckard and Krista Carpenter at Fictional Entity (US), and represented by Dayne Kelly at RGM (Aus).